Proposal for distribution of multi-photon entanglement with optimal rate-distance scaling: Protocol performance in case of symmetric losses in idler modes and

 \subsection{Numerical computations}

-We have computed the logarithmic negativity for the density operator in Eq.~\ref{rhoABsymmetric_fullform} assuming losses $r_i$ in idler modes $a_2$ and $b_2$ to be symmetric.
-All remaining losses (at signal modes and detectors) have been set to zero.
+We have computed the logarithmic negativity for the density operator in Eq.~(\ref{rhoABsymmetric_fullform}) assuming losses $r$ in idler modes $a_2$ and $b_2$ to be symmetric.
+The signal mode and detector losses, $r_s$ and $r_d$, have been set to zero.
 As is customary, the reflectivities in the results below and in the following subsections are displayed in percentages (\%).

-We have changed $r_i$ between $0$ and $90\%$.
-The case of $r_i=99.999999\%$ ($80\kern.25em\mathrm{dB}$), which is typical of Earth-to-space scenarios, has been also examined.
-The results are shown in Fig.~\ref{log_neg_loss}.
-The logarithmic negativity is not deteriorated by increasing values of $r_i$ and even for $r_i=99.999999\%$ it is close to the ideal case.
+We have changed $r$ between $0$ and $90\%$.
+The case of $r=99.99\%$ ($40\kern.25em\mathrm{dB}$), which is typical of Earth-to-space scenarios, has been also examined.
+The results are shown in Fig.~\ref{fig:log_neg_loss}.
+The logarithmic negativity is not deteriorated by increasing values of $r$ and even for $r=99.99\%$ it is close to the ideal case $r=0$.